Growing up in New York's Hudson Valley, Joanna spent her childhood scribbling poetry, short stories and sci-fi romances.

-A freelance journalist for the last six years, Joanna has covered food, travel and lifestyle for a wide range of media outlets, ranging from OG news corporations (ABC News, The New York Post, Gannett/The USA Today Network) to startup zines (Gather Journal, Fathom) to digital giants (Yahoo, AOL).
+A freelance journalist for the last eight years, Joanna has covered food, travel and lifestyle for a wide range of media outlets, ranging from OG news corporations (ABC News, The New York Post, Gannett/The USA Today Network) to startup zines (Gather Journal, Fathom) to digital giants (Yahoo, AOL).
 From macarons to maverick chefs, she's always on the hunt for a good story.

 To follow her adventures in entrepreneurism, please visit goodwitchcoffeebar.com